-Throughout the years, I intentionally shaped my research training to incorporate a focus on diverse populations, including individuals with neurodevelopmental conditions, throughout the lifespan in order to holistically dissect the dynamic interplay of environmental influences and the development of various cognitive processes and behaviors.
+Throughout the years, I intentionally shaped my research training to incorporate diverse populations, including individuals with neurodevelopmental conditions that present throughout the lifespan, in order to holistically dissect the dynamic interplay between environmental influences, experiences, and the development of cognitive processes related to emotional and behavioral regulation.

 In my spare time you could find me lying about at the park, if the weather permits, being enthralled in a book or at a local coffee shop indulging in the caffeine I should be avoiding.

 I plan to expand on prior research that have intimated a connection between visual processing and social development.
 Similarly, in studying and applying selective visual attention modulation strategies to enhance executive functions, crucial for overall development.